The Top 8 Activities In Chester 2021

-Located near the also incredible Crazy Pedro’s in the ever-popular Northern Quarter, NQ64 is a hidden (quite literally… it’s tucked away on a back street) gem of a bar, stacked with retro arcade machines, games consoles and mind-blowing neon decor.
+Located near the also incredible Crazy Pedro’s in the ever-popular Northern Quarter.
+NQ64 is a hidden (quite literally… it’s tucked away on a back street) gem of a bar.
+It is stacked with retro arcade machines, games consoles and mind-blowing neon decor.

-With games ranging from the classic, hard-hitting fighter, Tekken, to driving insanity in Sega’s super fun Crazy Taxi, the hardcore gamers and casual players will all find something up their streets to play.
+With games ranging from the classic, hard-hitting fighter, Tekken.
+Driving insanity in Sega’s super fun Crazy Taxi.
+The hardcore gamers and casual players will all find something up their streets to play.

 Open 7 days, NQ64 is an absolute blast, we definitely recommend you check out!

 To view all our latest properties in Manchester, click here

 If this article has piqued your interest and you’d like to speak to our short term lettings team about planning a visit, please call 01244 343 355